magento/devdocs/guides/v2.0/extension-dev-guide/package_module.md

 ###Using Metapackages

 Metapackages allow you to group extensions with multiple packages into a cohesive unit.
 This works exactly as described in standard [composer.json documentation](https://getcomposer.org/doc/04-schema.md#type).
 If you have an extension that uses more than one package you must use a metapackage as the **root package**.
 Otherwise you should not use metapackage.
+A metapackage that you submit to Magento Marketplace should be a .zip file containing only the metapackage composer.json file.

 ####Metapackage example